Accenture/openathon-2019-angular/lab-05/README.md

 ### Knowing if the user is logged in

-To inform the user if is logged in we are going to change the toolbar to show the email (and a option to logout) when the  user is logged in.
-When the user is logged out we will show the usual *Login* link.
+To inform the user if is logged in we are going to change the toolbar to show the email (and an option to logout) when the user is logged in.
+When the user is logged out, we will show the usual *Login* link.

 Logged out: